Sherbourne

 Several points of interest lie close to Sherbourne station (see gallery for photos):

-• If you’re a Torontonian of a certain age, the primary reason you head to Sherbourne is to stumble over to the venerable Phoenix Concert theatre down the street to take in some music.
+• If you’re a Torontonian of a certain age, the primary reason you head to Sherbourne is to stumble over to the venerable Phoenix Concert theatre down the street to take in some music (update, the Phoenix is set to close Jan 2025).

 • The station’s unmanned Glen Road entrance used to feel quite sketchy in the evening.
 This was due to the impressive but forlorn row of abandoned townhouses on Glen Road, but that’s changing as those houses are finally being redeveloped.